-The first of these studies examined the effects of moomiyo on obese subjects.
-The findings showed that moomiyo use promoted skeletal muscle functioning.
-With regular intake of moomiyo, skeletal muscle adaptation was improved immensely.
+The first of these studies examined the effects of shilajit on obese subjects.
+The findings showed that shilajit use promoted skeletal muscle functioning and, with regular intake, skeletal muscle adaptation was improved immensely.

-All of this simply means that their skeletal muscles were better developed because of the positive consequences of moomiyo on the extracellular matrix around and between the skeletal muscle cells.
+All of this simply means that their skeletal muscles were better developed because of the positive consequences of shilajit on the extracellular matrix around and between the skeletal muscle cells.

 Skeletal muscle adaptation is especially important during exercise because the muscles experience heightened adaptive modification when subjected to resistance and endurance activities.

 Boosts Healthy Mitochondrial Function

 While mitochondrial activity is essential to life, mitochondrial dysfunction leads to numerous health problems.
 The body’s production of energy is hampered, the negative effects of ageing are hastened, and oxidative stress is experienced.